 After you have dug out the space for your waterfall, you are going to need to add some layers above ground to protect your property and your waterfall.
 For the first layer above the ground, you are going to want to add a thick layer of landscaping fabric.
 Next, you are going to need to lay rubber pond liner over that, making sure that there are no splits or breaks in the liner, to prevent leaks in the waterfall and your pond.

 After you have your liner down, you are ready to set up your pump and hose.
 During this part of the process, you can use boulders and sturdy rocks around the pump and the hose to secure the key facets of your waterfall, in place.

 6) Finish It Up

 After that, you are just about all set!
 You can go ahead and fill up your pond, which is what will give your pump the ability to circulate your waterfall.
 You can add any additional rocks, gravel, plants and other greenery to your waterfall.

 B&D has been landscaping and adding waterfalls to yards for over 30 years.
-If you are interested in having experienced landscapers help with the install of your backyard waterfall, contact us for a free quote today and with any questions you may have.
+If you are interested in having an experienced landscape contractor help with the installation of your backyard waterfall, contact us for a free quote today and with any questions you may have.